A Moment with: Enam Gbewonyo

 Enam's lockdown project, featuring secondhand wooden knitting needles.

 The break in making also helped me reflect on what I had made and to develop new ideas.
 This led me to buy a new pair of chunky knitting needles – secondhand and made of wood, I might add.
 Just one of the ways I am fulfilling my goal to work to sustainably.
 I am so excited to start knitting with these needles, like nerdy levels of excitement excited!
 That is all it takes to make me happy, a pair of knitting needles!

 Enam Gbewonyo, Woven in the Seams - 'Worn Up, Wound Down’, 2019, used tights on picture frame. ©️Jennifer Moyes photography.

-Enam was interviewed a few weeks ago as part of our new ‘Moments With...’ series, which highlights those artists, creatives, inspiring people and subjects that resonate with us at Turnbull.
+Enam was interviewed as part of our new ‘Moments With...’ series, which highlights those artists, creatives, inspiring people and subjects that resonate with us at Turnbull.
 Since then, the world has seen abhorrent racial injustices brought to the fore, and the Black Lives Matter movement gain strength and momentum.
 We believe that such voices need to be heard, and the issues being raised, confronted and discussed, now, more than ever.

 We encourage you to follow Enam’s work, and that of the BBFA.
 You can find more information here: http://bbfacollective.org/

 Since the original publication of this blog Enam has recently collaborated with Liz Gre and Lynette Yiadom-Boakye on a performance piece supported by Tate Collective Producers.
 We thoroughly recommend you take the time to watch it.